 Research in Women's CVD

 The importance of clinical research is vital as so many women with CVD are undiagnosed or initially misdiagnosed.
-Not too long ago, in 1996, due to a lack of research data on women, the American College of Physicians suggested that women do not need to be screened or treated for high cholesterol as a primary means of CVD prevention.
-Today, with the developments of active clinical research, it is known that women benefit as much as men from cholesterol-lowering drug regimens.
+Not too long ago, due to a lack of research data on women, the American College of Physicians suggested that women do not need to be screened or treated for high cholesterol as a primary means of CVD prevention.
+Today, with the developments of active clinical research, we know that women benefit as much as men from cholesterol-lowering drug regimens.

 Advances in diagnosis and treatment would not occur without active clinical research.
 Our program is uniquely positioned to facilitate and conduct gender-specific research, which translates into new treatments and technologies for women.